derek-zhou/airss/README.md

 ## Proxy

-I provide a proxy service to anyone logged in to [roastidio.us](https://roastidio.us), so the CORS restriction can be circumvented, no user scripts or browser add-ons are needed.
-All you need to do is to login to [roastidio.us](https://roastidio.us) in the same browser; Then you can just check the box `Load feeds with roastidio.us` in the config page and all should be good; no browser plugin or developer menu is required.
-However:
+I provide a proxy service through [Roastidio.us](https://roastidio.us) to anyone, without needing to login, so the CORS restriction can be circumvented, no user scripts or browser add-ons are needed.
+Just check the box `Load feeds with roastidio.us` (default checked now) in the config page and all should be good; no browser plugin or developer menu is required.

-* Loading feeds will be slower.
-Once loaded everything is as fast as before
+* Loading feeds should be faster because Roastidio.us will load feeds in the background and cache the results
-* If I turn evil I could invade your privacy or sabotage the feed content
+* If I turn evil I could sabotage the feed content, but your privacy will not be harmed
-* On the bright side, the feed owners will not know your IP or browser fingerprint so you remain completely anonymous
+* The feed owners will not know your IP or browser fingerprint so you remain completely anonymous

 [Roastidio.us](https://roastidio.us) is a free commenting service open to everyone, and is written and operated by the me.
-The cookie will keep you logged in for up to 30 days.
-If you suddenly see feed loading failures en mass, the most likely culprit is an expired cookie.
+To actually post a comment you do need to login (free registration).

-By the way, I am accumulating interesting feeds to build a search engine specifically design for feeds.
+By the way, I am accumulating high quality feeds to build a search engine specifically design for feeds.
 Any feed you load via [roastidio.us](https://roastidio.us) will be indexed.
 When and who load the feeds are not recorded to respect your privacy.
-You are welcomed to try the search engine right now: [Roastidio.us Search](https://roastidio.us/search)
+You are welcomed to try the search engine right now: [Roastidio.us Search](https://roastidio.us/search) (free registration required)

 ## Airtable

 The folks at Airtable are nice enough to provide anyone free accounts.
 With Airtable you can share feeds and news between multiple devices that you control, such as your computer + your phone etc., so you can read your news anywhere.
 There is some setup involved because airtables cannot be setup through API.
 You will need to setup a dedicated base for Airss, and 2 tables under the base.
 The easiest way is to just copy this blank template: [airss template](https://airtable.com/shrFm410wa0iyoKpq) into your workspace.

 Then you generate a API key through your account profile, and take a note of the base ID from `help` -> `API documentation` in this base.
-Put them in the config page of airss, then you are done.
+Put them in the config page of Airss, then you are done.

 Airtable's free tier can store upto 1200 records in a base.
 Each feed is a record, and each news item is a record too.
 If you subscribe to a lot of feeds, you may have to limit history depth to stay in the bound.
 Alternatively, you can hop onto airtable to delete old items manually.

 Please also keep in mind that the two-way data syncing and conflicts resolution of Airss is not very robust and it tries to be consevertive when in doubt.
 You may see some items double-fetched on some of your devices.

+## Modes of operation

+Depends on whether you use airtable, roastidio.us or not, there can be 4 modes of operation:

+* Use neither.
+Then Airss remains a pure client-side application with the freedom and technical limitation of a pure client-side application.
+* Use Roastidio.us but not Airtable.
+Airss would be enhanced with the hack-free, fast background load of feeds.
+* Use Airtable but not Roastidio.us.
+Feeds and feed items would be synced among all browsers and devices using the same Airtable credential.
+* Use both.
+In addtion to having the best of both worlds, the usage of Airtable would be greatly reduced.
+In this mode, only the feeds, not feed items are synced through Airtable, so the 1200 records apply only to feeds you subscribed.
+That's a lot of feeds!

 ## Disclaimer